 E65 (Football, Basketball, Volleyball, Track and Field, Various)

 W10 (Football, Swim/Dive, Various)

 Parking Customers may be required to park in alternate locations or may experience traffic congestion in these areas during special campus events.
 Email notices will be sent, and signage will be posted prior to the event date(s).
 All parking zones are subject to special event use

-Disabled persons permit parking on the campus of Georgia Tech requires that a state-issued disability tag or license plate and a Georgia Tech parking permit be displayed.
-Parking is authorized in any disabled persons space on campus with these credentials Disabled persons visitor parking requires that a state issued disability tag or license plate and an hourly fee apply to customers parked in disable person spaces within visitors parking areas.
-In some cases, disabled persons permit parking and visitor parking are one in the same.
-Please note the signage on the space for the type of disable person parking.
-Vehicles parked in disable person parking spaces without displaying a handicapped permit will immediately result in a fine up to $200 and possible impoundment/towing of their vehicle along with associated costs.
+ADA permit parking on Georgia Tech's campus requires a state-issued disability tag or license plate and a Georgia Tech parking permit.
+Parking is authorized in any ADA space on campus with these credentials.
+ADA visitor space parking requires that a state issued disability tag or license plate and an hourly fee apply to customers parked in an ADA space within visitors parking areas.
+In some cases, ADA permit parking and ADA visitor parking are located in the same location.
+Vehicles parked in an ADA parking space without displaying a state-issued disability tag or license plate will be immediately result in a fine up to $200 and possible impoundment/towing with associated costs.

 Anyone with a disability that requires accommodation should contact the appropriate campus resource for ADA accommodations: